 Image credit: Bounce

-The general price for the first hour of jumping is $26.90 and $22 for the next.
-But you can also get a 2 Hour Superpass for $32.90.
+The price for general access in the first hour of jumping is $26.90 and $22 for the next.
+Students get discounted prices of $23.90 for the first hour and $18.00 in the second, but this is only available from Monday to Friday.
+Alternatively, you can also get a 2 Hour Superpass for $33.90.

 First of all, SuperPark Singapore at Suntec City is more than just a trampoline park.
 It has 20 different fun activities – be it tube slides, a game arena with basketball, baseball, and golf, a rock climbing wall, archery, and even skate ramps.